scholesy1982/learningMatlabFromDenis/aToZ-intro/07-debugTheCode.md

 ## What's wrong with the following code

 Each of the following examples has **one or more** issues.
-Identify them and try to fix them.
+Identify them and try to fix them - copy the lines into Matlab and address the error message that you get.
 What was the intent?
 Why was it broken?
 Can you think of a better way to do it?

 1. Syntax issues
 ```matlab